 Khardung La Altitude

 The elevation of Khardung La is 5,359 m (17,582 ft).
 Until a few years ago, it was incorrectly cited as 5,602 m (18,379 ft, claiming it to be the world’s highest motorable road.
-Local summit signs at top of the pass still makes this claim and you will find dozens of stores in Leh selling clothes with a Khardung La printed as world’s highest motorable pass.
+Local summit signs at top of the pass still make this claim.
+You will find dozens of stores in Leh selling clothes with a Khardung La printed as the world’s highest motorable pass.

-During the months of summer, temperature at Khardung La Pass during day remains around 10 degrees Celsius; at night it drops down to 0 degrees, maybe a couple of degrees in negative as well.
-During winter, it can drop down to as far as -30 to -40 degrees Celsius.
+During the months of summer, the temperature at Khardung La Pass during the day remains around 10 degrees Celsius.
+At night it drops down to several degrees below 0.

 Leh to Khardung La Distance

 The total distance between the town of Leh and Khardung La top is about 39 kilometers.